MoatazMonier21/Read-a-name-and-welcome-it/README.md

 # Read-a-name-and-welcome-it
-In this project I used two functions the first is to read a name from the console and the last is to welcome this name
+In this project I used a function and a procedure the function is to read a name from the console and the procedure is to welcome this name